-3113 An Introduction to Drama
+3113 An Introduction to Theatre Art

 A beginning course which analyzes the means of framing human experience in a play: the relationship of acting, directing, staging, lighting, costuming and other theatre arts to one another and to the written word.
 The course is designed to serve not only as an introduction to drama for departmental majors, but as a general survey for others.
-Three lectures and two laboratory hours weekly.
-Offered during the first semester of each year.
+Three lectures and four laboratory hours weekly.
+Offered each semester.